casper-borretzen/casper-borretzen.github.io/_posts/2024-06-08-roguelike-devlog5.md

 ### Introduction
 ---

-For this devlog I thought I'd expand on the existing pathfinding algorithms in the *PathGraph* class by implementing an algorithm that returns what Brian Walker calls a Djikstra Map.
+For this devlog I thought I'd expand on the existing pathfinding algorithms in the *PathGraph* class by implementing a function that returns what Brian Walker calls a Djikstra Map.

 In the Roguebasin article [The Incredible Power of Dijkstra Maps](https://www.roguebasin.com/index.php/The_Incredible_Power_of_Dijkstra_Maps){:target="_blank"} he explains a number of use cases for such a map.